Shkyrockett/engine/MathGame/Primer.md

 ### Constant

-Number terms, where the numbers are on their own, are called constants.
+**Constants** are the Number terms, where the numbers are on their own, are called constants.
 The constant term below is highlighted in red:

 ![][2x^2+y+1=z.constants]

 ### Coefficient

-A coefficient is the number used to multiply a variable.
+A **coefficient** is the number used to multiply a variable.
 The coefficient is highlighted below in red:

 ![][2x^2+y+1=z.coefficient]

 ### Variable

-Variables are placeholder characters or text that stand in for a value or statement.
+**Variables** are placeholder characters or text that stand in for a value or statement.
 The variables below are highlighted in red:

 ![][2x^2+y+1=z.variables]